 Algorithm

+Don’t run algorithm to completion before animation starts.
+Instead, run only until the next step, but still allow backtracking with respect to display states; backtracking the complete algorithm state would be impractical; this becomes a little dicey if display and logical attributes are intertwined as in Dijkstra’s algorithm, where the “selected” property (used primarily for display) drives the logic.

 Allow an algorithm to define what’s visible at the outset rather than relying on the user to provide the correct settings (the latter may not even be aware of what they are).
 For example, there could be methods setLabelsVisible() and setWeightsVisible(), each with two boolean arguments, one for nodes and one for edges.

-Create a method to allow the algorithm to show some small amount of text and possibly include a query that asks the user to enter text and/or select some part of the graph (node/edge).
+Include a query mechanism that asks the user to enter text and/or select some part of the graph (node/edge).

 A mechanism for changing the order of an adjacency list while the algorithm is in progress.
 This would allow a demo of, e.g., DFS to illustrate the effect that such a reordering has on the classification of edges.
 The mechanism would allow a backtrack-reorder-forward sequence.
 The main issue here is user interaction: how does the user specify the reordering and how is a reordering whose dependence is in the past get handled (error message?)